 Staff, pupils and parents/carers must be aware that serious offences will require the involvement of parents immediately.
 All parties will then discuss the incident/problem and look for solutions.
 The school will endeavour to support the child and parents/carers.
 In return we expect the support of the parents/carers and the pupil for any action that may be required.
 If an exclusion is required all procedures outlined by the local authority will be followed.

-It is currently very unusual for the school staff at Criftins to make use of physical intervention.
+It is unusual for the school staff at Criftins to make use of physical intervention.
+However, all members of school staff may have to use reasonable physical contact and reasonable force to control, restrain, or direct pupils to protect those pupils from hurting themselves, hurting others or damaging school property.
 The school works in line with the DfE guidance published in 2012 on ‘Use of Reasonable Force’.

 What is reasonable force?